henspace/text2lesson-docs/docs/writing/problem-types.md

 ## Order problem

-This is a special problem where the question is displayed followed by a number of missing words.
-For each missing word, the user has to select the correct word from a list of options.
+This is a special problem where the question is displayed followed by a number of drop-down lists.

-The options are generated from the right and wrong answer elements.
-The right answer for each missing word is taken from the order in which the right answers were defined.
+The options the lists are generated from the right and wrong answer elements.
+The right answer for each drop-down list is taken from the order in which the right answers are defined.
 Here is an example question:

 ```
 (?)Put the even numbers in ascending order ...